 At its 174th Meeting in October 2018, the Council received information on a new population vulnerability assessment (PVA) for loggerhead and leatherback turtles prepared for the ongoing Section 7 consultation.
 The PVA indicated that Western Pacific leatherback turtle population continues to show a long-term declining trend.
-The Council recommended convening an interim Council meeting, if needed, to review draft BiOp and consider any revisions to June 2018 recommendations based on the BiOp, and stated that it will reconsider a specification of leatherback individual trip limits if necessary.

-The Council convened its 175th Meeting on December 17, 2018, to consider final action on additional mitigation measures for the Western Pacific leatherback turtles in advance of the draft BiOp completion, taking into consideration the results of the PVA model indicating a continuing long-term declining trend of the population.
-The Council deferred action until the draft Biological Opinion and more complete information on the impacts of the fishery on the Western Pacific leatherback turtles are available to fully inform the Council decision.
+The Council at its 175th Meeting on December 17, 2018, will consider taking final action on additional mitigation measures for the Western Pacific leatherback turtles under the management framework recommended at the 173rd Meeting, taking into consideration the status of the Western Pacific leatherback turtle, including the results of the PVA model.